zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/cr-48-chrome-notebook-developer-information/index.md

 ```

 **SIDE NOTE**: If you're interested in creating a test image (used for allowing
-Chromium OS to talk to autotest), you can run `cros build-image test` to create
+ChromiumOS to talk to autotest), you can run `cros build-image test` to create
 a test image that can be combined with the recovery image:

 ```bash